Xia Baolong: Political career

-Xia Baolong was an alternate member of the 15th, 16th, and 17th Central Committees, and a full member of the 18th Central Committee of the Chinese Communist Party.
+Xia Baolong was an alternate of the 15th, 16th, and 17th Central Committees, and a full member of the 18th Central Committee of the Chinese Communist Party.

 Zhejiang

 In November 2003, Xia was transferred to Zhejiang to become a Deputy Party Secretary of the province.
 Xia served under then-Zhejiang Party Secretary Xi Jinping.
 In August 2011, he became the acting governor of Zhejiang, succeeding Lü Zushan, and was officially elected as governor in January 2012.
-On 18 December 2012, he was promoted to Communist Party Secretary of Zhejiang, the top political office of the province.
+On 18 December 2012, he was promoted to Party Secretary of Zhejiang, the top political office of the province.

 Xia is alleged to have issued orders for the removal of thousands of crosses from churches, including the Sanjiang Church in the Wenzhou area.
-Wenzhou is considered a centre of Christianity in China.
+Wenzhou is considered a centre of Christianity in China, and has been referred to popularly as "China's Jerusalem".

 Under Xia, Zhejiang hosted the 2016 G20 Summit in Hangzhou.
 He also attempted to attract Zhejiang businesspeople from abroad.
 In April 2017 he became a member of the National People's Congress Environment Protection and Resources Conservation Committee.